tximeta: transcript quantification import with automatic metadata

 other Bioconductor objects.
 In further sections, we will show examples

-functions that leverage this databases for adding exon information,
+of functions that leverage these databases to add exon information,

 summarize transcript-level data to the gene level, or add identifiers.